 Try being in the moment, breathing and looking around at what you have.
 The more you do this, the easier it gets.
 We put ourselves through a lot of unnecessary misery projecting into the future or ruminating about the past.
 For now, just take life day by day.

 Don’t look too far down the road.
 Realize you will have good days and bad days, or good moments and bad moments.
 Realize these things can come in waves.
 It’s OK to say, “Right now, it’s bad.”
 Think about what you can do to feel better.

 Don’t expect perfection and don’t wallow in mistakes or missed chances.
-Nobody prepared us for getting through COVID-19.
+Nobody prepared us for getting through a pandemic.
 We’re all making it up as we go, and it’s completely fine if you don’t have all the answers or always know what to do.
 No one does.